man-shu/ensemble-fmri/README.md

 We did the same for the AOMIC dataset using the `scripts/glm/glm_anticipation.py` script.
 So once you have downloaded the AOMIC dataset from [here](https://openneuro.org/datasets/ds002785/versions/2.0.0) you can update the paths in the script and run it to get the event-wise GLM effect size maps.
 Note that you only need the files with the `*task-anticipation*` wildcard in the filename from the AOMIC dataset.

+### Issues

+In case you face any issues, please feel free to open an issue on this repository.

 ## Reproduce the results in the paper

 ### Clone the repository